soumikkillerx/Jarvis_app/README.md

 # Jarvis_app

-ARVIS - Your Personal Assistant
+JARVIS - Your Personal Assistant
 Overview
 JARVIS is a voice-controlled personal assistant application built using Python.
 It leverages various libraries to provide a range of functionalities.
 The application can perform web searches, tell jokes, provide the current time, set reminders, and much more.